machinefi/google-fit-demo/README.md

 ### Step 5: Adapter Configuration

 - Create a new file named `.env.local` and populate it with the variables from `.env.template`.
-- Navigate to Devices in the studio interface to find the device token and update `DEVICE_TOKEN`.
+- Navigate to Account Settings in the studio interface to create an API key with `Publisher` read and write persmisisons and update `API_TOKEN`.
 - `NEXTAUTH_SECRET` can be aquired in [Vercel secret generator](https://generate-secret.vercel.app/32)
 - Find the `HTTP_ROUTE` under Events.
 - In Google Console add new Authorized Redirect Url: `http://localhost:3000/api/auth/callback/google`